 The Best Cities to Choose From

 For people under 35 and on the move, figuring out where to put down is always a tough decision to make.
 But let’s be honest, we all want it- a nice job, a decent house and lively weekend nights– you name it.
 Here are the top 10 cities for people under 35.

 10. Sandy Springs, Georgia

 Sandy Springs offers residents a lot of opportunities that they wouldn’t have had in a small town otherwise.
 The sense of community is great and the police department makes sure that their citizens are safe.

 9. Sunnyvale, California

 For those who are looking for a family-friendly and safe neighborhood, Sunnyvale is a good pick.
-It has a lot of great shops, restaurants, and schools around so it’s good not only for the younger adults but also those who are already raising kids.
+It has a lot of great shops, restaurants, and schools around so it’s good not only for the younger adults but also for those who are already raising kids.

 8. Berkeley, California

 This city earns an A+ in terms of public schools, family-friendliness, and diversity.
 Berkley has also easy access to public transportation, making it easy to go to great grocery stores, parks, and restaurants.

 7. Ann Arbor, Michigan

 Ann Arbor’s innovative, juvenile vibe makes it a great new home for millennials.
-There is always something to do no matter what sparks your interest– be it great outdoor scenes or exceptional museums.
+There is always something to do no matter what sparks your interest– be it great outdoor scenes of exceptional museums.